YilinGao/Angular-Tutorial/README.md

         next: ActivatedRouteSnapshot,
         state: RouterStateSnapshot): boolean {

-        // If pass the authorization, return true, and don't need to do anything
+        // If pass the authentication, return true, and don't need to do anything
         // else.
 The router is able to navigate to the next route.

-        // If not pass the authorization, store the target future URL somewhere
+        // If not pass the authentication, store the target future URL somewhere
         // else (this.state.url in another service that the login component can
         // use), navigate to another page (this.router.navigate() to the login
         // component), and return false.
 And actually the second navigation